What To Expect When Working With Us

 The Design Meeting

 Sometimes, your estate plan may be more complex or there may be decisions you need to make that we were not able to complete during our initial meeting.
 In these cases, our next meeting will be a Design Meeting, where we will review the specific design decisions that go in to your estate plan.
 Not all clients require a Design Meeting, and whether we need to have one or not will be determined during the Initial Meeting.
-Should we have a Design Meeting, this meeting typically lasts one to two hours.
+Should we have a Design Meeting, this meeting typically lasts up to one hour.

 During this stage of our process, we carefully create your specific estate planning documents to put your plan into place.
 If you have any questions or changes to your plan, you may contact us to discuss during this time.
 This part of the process usually takes 2-3 weeks.